History of the Ryukyu Islands: 1429–1609

-Satsuma domination, 1609–1871
+Satsuma domination (1609–1871)

 The invasion of the Ryukyu Kingdom by the Shimazu clan of Japan's Satsuma Domain took place in April 1609.
 Three thousand men and more than one hundred war-junks sailed from Kagoshima at the southern tip of Kyushu.
 The invaders defeated the Ryukyuans in the Amami Islands, then at Nakijin Castle on Okinawa Island.
 The Satsuma samurai made a second landing near Yomitanzan and marched overland to Urasoe Castle, which they captured.
-Their war-junks attempted to take the port city of Naha, but were defeated by the Ryūkyūan coastal defences.
+Their war-junks attempted to take the port city of Naha, but they were defeated by the Ryukyuan coastal defences.
 Finally Satsuma captured Shuri Castle, the Ryukyuan capital, and King Shō Nei.
 Only at this point did the King famously tell his army that "nuchidu takara" (life is a treasure), and they surrendered.
-Multiple priceless cultural treasures were looted and taken to Kagoshima.
-As a result of the war, the Amami Islands were ceded to Satsuma in 1611; the direct rule of Satsuma over the Amami Islands started in 1613.

 After 1609 the Ryukyuan kings became vassals of Satsuma.
 Though recognized as an independent kingdom, the islands were occasionally also referred to as being a province of Japan.
 The Shimazu introduced a policy banning sword ownership by commoners.
 This led to the development of the indigenous Okinawan martial arts, which utilize domestic items as weapons.
 This period of effective outside control also featured the first international matches of Go, as Ryukyuan players came to Japan to test their skill.
 This occurred in 1634, 1682, and 1710.

-In the 17th century the Ryukyu kingdom thus became both a tributary of China and a vassal of Japan.
+In the 17th century the Ryukyu Kingdom thus became both a tributary of China and a vassal of Japan.
 Because China would not make a formal trade agreement unless a country was a tributary state, the kingdom served as a convenient loophole for Japanese trade with China.
 When Japan officially closed foreign trade, the only exceptions for foreign trade were with the Dutch through Nagasaki, with the Ryukyu Kingdom through the Satsuma Domain, and with Korea through Tsushima.
 Perry's "Black Ships", official envoys from the United States, came in 1853.
-In 1871, the Mudan incident occurred, in which fifty-four Ryukyuans were killed in Taiwan.
-They had wandered into the central part of Taiwan after their ship was wrecked.